Solo Trekking Permit For Restricted Areas & Pre-Arrival Visa Trekking Update 2026

 [block](,66)

 Nepal's restricted trekking zones are among the most remote, culturally rich, and ecologically significant landscapes on earth.
-Each of these regions requires a special permit precisely because of their sensitivity and value—and each stands to benefit directly from the proposed policy changes.
+The 2026 permit rule updates apply to all of these designated zones.

 Traditional stone houses of Lo Manthang village in Upper Mustang Nepal set against towering cliff walls